 My birthday had been saved by the evening with my wonderful new family.
 I had always felt very close to them all, ever since my early youth, but that year they definitely got to be my family.

-But I get ahead of events here.
-After dinner there is a very important ceremony that takes place.
+After dinner a very important ceremony that takes place.
 The hostess positions herself just beyond the entrance from the dining room to the salon and all the guests more or less line up to shake her hand and say their polite thanks for a wonderful dinner.
-I of course did the same but I’m sure I sneaked a little wink to Anna-Brita so we could make a little discreet fun of the entire ceremony.
-She, the châtelaine, obviously had to keep a straight and utterly polite and smiling face.
+I of course did the same but I am sure I sneaked a little wink to Anna-Brita so we could make a little discreet fun of the entire ceremony.
+She, the châtelaine, obviously had to keep a straight and politely smiling face.
 Which Anna-Brita did with supreme command of the situation.

 I remember we were watching Birgit Nilsson singing in a Wagner opera.
-I have never been a Wagner fan like John but I was interested in listening to Birgit anyway.
+I have never been a Wagner fan like John, but I was interested in listening to Birgit anyway.
 The others dropped off, one by one, and Birger and I were the only ones left to watch it.
 Birger said suddenly.
 ‘I’ve never understood what is so remarkable about Birgit Nilsson.
 Do you?’
-I said I agreed.
-Since then, I have, with John’s influence, learned to really like some of her singing, but I still don’t go for Wagner.
-Arne too liked Wagner very much, and Birgit Nilsson.
+I said very honestly that I agreed.
+Since then, I have, with John’s influence, learned to really like some of her singing, but I am still not a real Wagner fan.
+Arne too liked Wagner very much, and also liked Birgit Nilsson.
 That was probably the reason why Birger asked for my opinion.
 What I do appreciate about Birgit Nilsson is her wonderful sense of humor and her raunchy and musical laugh.
-She says herself that she learned to sing and developed her strong voice when she was a young girl and calling the cows in every evening.
+She says herself that she learned to developed her strong voice when she was a young girl calling the cows in every evening.

 The first two lines in the summer sonnet:

-“Under the merciless sun / Languishes man and ﬂock; the pine tree burns,” set the tone right away.
+“Under the merciless sun / Languishes man and ﬂock; the pine tree burns” — set the tone right away.

 Birger also had a funny talent he liked to amuse us all with.
 He went into the salon and we stayed in the living room next-door.
 He babbled on in something that for all the world sounded like fluent French.
 The thing is that Birger didn’t know any French at all and it really seemed like a mystery.
 He could have fooled any Frenchman I’m sure with that act.

-After lunch and coffee in the living room, I don’t remember exactly what was on the program, but I do remember walking around a bit and ending up in Håkon’s study.
+After lunch and then coffee in the living room, I don’t remember exactly what was on the program, but I do remember that it did not concern me.
+So I felt free to walk around a bit and I ended up in Håkon’s study.
 I had never been to this house before.
 His study was a very elegant room that didn’t really look as if it was being used.
 It was big and elegant and the desk bore no traces of paper work.
-I was standing in front of a beautiful Modigliani painting when Håkon happened to come by.
-There were many precious paintings in his two big estates but I mostly remember the Vlaminck at the summer house and this Modigliani because I commented on them.
-I said to Håkon ‘That’s a beautiful Modigliani’.
-It so happened that it was not signed, but it was very clear who the painter was.
-If there is a modern painter that you can’t fail to recognize it’s certainly Modigliani.
+I was standing in front of a beautiful Modigliani painting when Håkon appeared in the doorway.
+There were many precious paintings in his two big estates but I mostly remember the Vlaminck at the summer home and this Modigliani because I commented on them.
+I said to Håkon “I am admiring your Modigliani”. tt so happened that it was not signed.
+But if there is a modern painter that you can not fail to recognize it is certainly Modigliani.
 Håkon was pleasantly impressed because I knew the painter and he said so in his Swedish that had remained heavily tinted with his Norwegian lilt.
-‘Oh, you know Modigliani!’
+He said, sounding very pleased “Oh, you know Modigliani!”
 I said I liked him a lot, which I do, even though he is somewhat weird.
 Håkon came farther into the room and he said with a little smile that I should stop using his title when addressing him.
-In other words, we were now friends, not an inferior to a superior person.
+In other words, we were now friends, not an inferior and a superior person.

 Håkon had moved to Sweden in the thirties with his shipping company, while his brother who was a co-owner moved to the United States.
 They clearly felt that Norway was already threatened by an impending Nazi occupation.